pioneersprize/Polkadot-Pioneers-Prize/applications/verifiable-reputation.md

 For the reputation system that we envision, each user account will hold a data structure that maps the repository they contributed to, to a reputation score for that repository.
 This will form part of the shared reputation chain (a common goods parachain), and users of such data, which typically will be parachains, will configure which repositories are of importance to them, and what weight to assign to each repository.
 Then, upon querying the users’ reputation, each parachain can aggregate the reputation score differently.
 For example, the Acala parachain might assign a weight of two to any repository in the Acala organization, and a weight of one to repositories in the `paritytech` organization.
 On the other hand, Moonbeam might assign a weight of three to `polkadot-sdk`, half to Acala organization, and two to Ethereum org repositories.
 This way, even with one single database holding the user's contributions, each chain can adapt it to its needs.

+### zkGit Features

+To gain wide adoption, the app needs to be configurable enough to cover the majority of the use cases, and intuitive enough to lower the bar for less-technical users (e.g. designers, product managers, interviewers).
+Each specific statement about the user’s contributions will need to be transformed into a circuit that can be fed into a proving system of choice, and each such circuit manually written.
+Fortunately, many sub-circuits (gadgets) will be re-usable.
+In the first iteration, MVP, we aim to provide the ability to prove the following statement:
+- At least X contributions to repository Y

+This will showcase the composability of zkGit, i.e. both the count `X` and repo `Y` are configurable.
+To convince the verifier, they first need to know what the statement is.
+This could be done by either the prover telling them: “Hey verifier, my `X = 3` and `Y = tornadocash/tornado-core`” - or simply sending the encoded instance together with the proof.
+In the future iterations, we would like to conduct a survey and gather users’ input on what features they care most about.
+We expect to receive something such as:
+- In top-X contributors to repository Y
+- At least X contributions to one or more of repositories from set {$Y_1, Y_2, ..., Y_n$}
+- Added/modified/deleted X lines in some repository written in Programming Language P with at least S stars

+Regardless of the actual statements to be proved, we expect to see a pattern, where the first part of the statement is about the nature of the contributions to be proved, and the second part is about the conditions of such contributions (or: where the contributions has happened).
+Our goal in the second iteration will be to provide composability of *Contribution Type* + *Contribution Condition*, for a crowd-sourced list of *Contribution Types* and *Contribution Conditions*.

 ### Are all contributions equal?

 Now, the natural question that arises is whether all contributions should be treated equally.
 The answer is clearly no. Imagine a user submitting 10 typo fixes versus another user developing an important feature for the protocol.
 In the naive scenario, the first user would be rewarded 10 times the reputation score of the second, which is clearly not what we want.